clicknium/clicknium-docs/doc/api/python/uielement/click.md

     &emsp;**mouse_button**: MouseButton
         &emsp;&emsp; The available values are: 'left', 'right' and 'center', default is 'left'.
     &emsp;**click_location**: ClickLocation
         &emsp;&emsp; The relative position to the target element to perform the mouse action.
-The available values are 'center', 'lefttop', 'leftbottom', 'righttop' and 'rightbottom'.
-Default is 'center'.
+The available values are 'center', 'lefttop', 'leftbottom', 'righttop' and 'rightbottom', and the default value is 'center'.
     &emsp;**click_method**: ClickMethod
         &emsp;&emsp; click method is set to choose which method to use when clicking the element.
 Default vaule is default.
         &emsp;&emsp; `mouseemulation`: perform mouse emulator, move the mouse to the target element and click